ncats/syngps/README.md

 cd syngps
 ```

-If you want to utilize the publication branch of this repository, you can check out the publication branch using the following commands:
+If you want to utilize the `publication` branch of this repository, which is **necessary for reproducing the case studies in the paper**, you can check it using the following commands:

 ```bash
 git fetch origin